 - Run a visual check for issues with wiring or connecting of the OCV, crankshaft and camshaft sensors.

 - Verify the engine oil is clean, full, and the correct viscosity.

 - View and freeze-frame the data to see when each of the codes was set.

 - Reset the check engine light, and road test the vehicle again to see if the code returns.

 - Command the OCV on and off to see if the camshaft sensor indicates timing changes for the bank 1 exhaust camshaft.

-- Perform manufacturer’s tests for a P0017 trouble code to verify the root cause of the code.
+- Perform manufacturer’s tests for a P0017 code to verify the root cause of the code.

 How serious is this?

-If this problem is not addressed, this can lead to carbon build up in the engine, leading to damaged spark plugs.
-This can also cause the engine to misfire.
+If P0017 is not addressed, this can lead to carbon build up in the engine, leading to damaged spark plugs.
+P0017 can also cause the engine to misfire.
 Timing chains can have guides that allow the timing chain to jump the gear teeth.

 This can cause valves and pistons to hit together, leading to major engine damage.
 If you drive the vehicle for a prolonged period of time when it is having camshaft problems, it can start to cause other drive symptoms like no starts, misfires, and stalling.